cjohnson75/Android-Weather-Tracker/README.md

 # Android-Weather-Tracker
 This app will tell you the temperature, humidity value, weather, etc for a given city, then import it to a SQLite database.

 The first step into the process for this application is to enter any given city within the US.
-This ustilizes a JSON web server to pull this data.
+This utilizes a JSON web server to pull this data.
 For example:
   Enter "Boston, MA" and it will give you the following: Temperature in fahrenheit, weather (cloudy, rainy, sunny etc.) humidity value.